truew1n/Mandelbrot-Set/README.md

 You need to compile it on your own.

-canvas.ppm is just an examples that was made using this program.
+canvas.ppm is just an example that was made using this program.

 Rendering was done using low spec PC as well using only CPU.